Velocidex/velociraptor/VQL-LSP-DESIGN.md

   Hurdles): a bad line no longer hides diagnostics on either side of it.
 - Artifact names resolve against the global artifact repository (see Artifact store): `SELECT * FROM Artifact.Windows.Sys.Users()` no longer reports "Unknown plugin".
+Artifact parameters are validated against the artifact's declared parameters (e.g. `foo=1` on Windows.Sys.Users flags `foo` as unknown).
-- Unit tests in `vql/lsp/diagnostics_test.go` (fake registry with a couple of plugins/functions) cover clean docs, unknown function/plugin/argument, multiline positions, syntax errors, and the truncate-and-retry recovery across multiple bad lines.
+- Unit tests in `vql/lsp/` (fake registry with a couple of plugins and functions) — 16 tests total: 10 diagnostic-engine tests (clean docs, unknown function/plugin/argument, artifact arguments, multiline positions, syntax errors, truncate-and-retry recovery) plus 6 server lifecycle tests (initialize capabilities, didOpen+pull, didChange updates, didClose clears, pull unknown doc, shutdown closes Done).
   Run with `go test ./vql/lsp/`.
+- Agent integration verified: opencode LSP config starts the server when a `.vql` file is opened and returns diagnostics as agent feedback; the `validate-vql` custom tool (see VQL-LSP-USAGE.md Option 2) is loaded inside the live agent and returns structured diagnostics for bad queries and `valid: true` for clean ones.
 - Still to do: hover, document symbols / go-to-definition, completion, and validating artifact parameters against artifact defaults.